Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 8.5/10 Impatient guy

 ## Features
-- 15 quest chapters with over +1000 quests with quality information, also pretty patterns 😏
+- 20 quest chapters with over +1300 quests, quests with quality information, also pretty patterns 😏

 - Over 117 recipes that marvelously blend into Nuclear Tech.

 - 3 custom Resource Packs with new textures for swords and tools.

-- Customized keybinds that work well with each other.
+- Complete, customized keybind map.

 - Many little details I put out with my Detail Brain-Chip(TM) hardware, this assures complete fun and quality.
 For example:
   - Late game machines, desh, schrabidium, etc. are fireproof.